|BOLSA / SMOKE / 48 NIGHTS

 here.
 It weighed about 150lbs.
 That’s what

-makes and uses his own honey, and last summer you launched your own farmers market once
+Dodds, makes and uses his own honey, and last summer you launched your own farmers

-Things just taste better, and having a commitment to that makes for a better product at the
+food.
+Things just taste better, and having a commitment to that makes for a better

-wants to know where the food came from.
-It’s going to be a common thing five years from
+consumer wants to know where the food came from.
+It’s going to be a common thing

 KS: The next best thing to sliced bread is?